jhajek/forge/_posts/2016-06-03-eucalyptus-4-0-2-supports-using-walrus-aws-java-sdk-1-11-4-but-really-1-9-4.md

 s3.setRegion(usWest2);
 {% endhighlight %}

 Eucalyptus has *different* regions so to speak.
-So you need to comment out a few AWS specific lines and add an override so the code knows how to find your Walrus/OSG (Object Storage Gateway) URI.</p>
+So you need to comment out a few AWS specific lines and add an override so the code knows how to find your Walrus/OSG (Object Storage Gateway) URI.
 {% highlight java %} AmazonS3 s3 = new AmazonS3Client();
 //Region usWest2 = Region.getRegion(Regions.US_WEST_2);
 //s3.setRegion(usWest2);